nayamathadeen/nayamathadeen/README.md

 ---

 **Who I Am: The Biomed Student Who Speaks Tech**

 I'm Nayana: The biomedicine student who refuses to stay in one lane.

-I ask big questions, solve real problems, and bridge the world of **science, data, and cloud technology**.
+I ask big questions, solve real problems and bridge the world of **science, data, and cloud technology**.
-I’ve spent years tutoring learners aged 4–18, breaking down complex ideas into simple steps.
 Now I’m applying that same clarity to technology — learning to build, automate, analyse, and innovate.
 I’m not here to pretend I have senior-level experience.
 I’m here to **show you what relentless curiosity + discipline + cross-disciplinary thinking can achieve.**